iann838/Pyot/docs/src/cores/djot.md

 In the same `settings.py` file, add the file path to a reserved variable for Djot called `PYOT_SETTINGS`.

-Supposing the file is at: `test/pyot.py`
+Supposing the pyot settings file is at: `test/pyot.py`
 ```python{2}
 PYOT_SETTINGS = [
     'test.pyot'